Cooking for gold: How the German team prepares for the Culinary Olympics | DW | 27.06.2019

 The two competition categories test the national team on various skills.
 In the "Restaurant of Nations" category, chefs prepare a three-course menu, while "Chef's Table" is in essence a gourmet buffet, consisting of seven different dishes for 12 people, from cold dips to petit fours.

-Although temperatures in Southern Germany aren't expected to reach 95 degrees mid-winter, team manager Ronny Pietzer told DW that the current heat helps the team prepare for future competitions in countries such as Singapore or Bangkok.
+Although temperatures in Southern Germany aren't expected to be hot mid-winter, team manager Ronny Pietzer told DW that the current heat helps the team prepare for future competitions in countries such as Singapore or Bangkok.

 Read more: 8 foods whose names Germans can't agree on